-A major element of tax minimization for a family is to try to allocate income to family members in a lower marginal tax bracket than the higher income earners.
-In many family situations, spouses and children who are not active in the day-to-day business are not eligible to receive employment income from the company.
-Their ownership of the shares of the company through the trust allows these individuals to receive dividends to utilize their lower rates of tax and personal credits, including the dividend tax credit.
+Another element of tax minimization for a family is to try to allocate income to family members in a lower marginal tax bracket than the higher income earners.
+Subject to limitations placed by the complex Tax on Split Income (“TOSI”) rules (further discussed below), spouses and adult children in lower income tax brackets may be eligible to receive income from the company.
+Their ownership of the shares of the company through the trust may allow these individuals to receive dividends to utilize their lower rates of tax and personal credits, including the dividend tax credit.

 d) Delaying Taxation on Death

-When a family trust owns shares of an operating company, the death of an individual does not create a tax liability, because no individual has ownership of the assets.
-The individual that died has no value in the company’s shares held through the trust, unless he/she is the last beneficiary of the trust.
+When a family trust owns shares of an operating company, the death of an individual does not create a tax liability, because no individual has ownership of the trust’s assets.
+The individual that died has no value in the company’s shares held through the trust, unless they are the last beneficiary of the trust.

-Under Canadian tax law, an $800,000 capital gains exemption is available to individuals who sell shares of a Canadian-controlled company that carries on a private active business.
-If one individual owns the shares, the maximum exemption is $800,000.
-If a trust owns the shares and there are numerous discretionary beneficiaries, the $800,000 can be multiplied by the number of discretionary beneficiaries by allocating and paying the gain on the sale to each of those beneficiaries.
-The potential tax savings to a family could be as high as $185,000 for each additional $800,000 of exemption generated.
+Under Canadian tax law, a lifetime capital gains exemption is available to individuals who sell shares of a Canadian-controlled company that carries on a private active business.
+If one individual owns the shares, the maximum exemption for 2021 is $892,218 (and indexed to inflation).
+If a trust owns the shares and there are numerous discretionary beneficiaries, the exemption amount can be multiplied by the number of discretionary beneficiaries by allocating and paying the gain on the sale to each of those beneficiaries.
+The potential tax savings to a family could be as high as 26.7% of the exemption amount (in Ontario) for each additional exemption generated.

 Potential Issues with Trusts

-- Income from a trust, if the income is from providing goods or services to businesses owned by a person related to the beneficiary; and
+- Business income derived from providing goods or services to businesses owned by a person related to the beneficiary;

 b) Creating Associated Companies

 If the shares of an operating company are owned by a discretionary family trust, each beneficiary is deemed to own 100% of the shares owned by the trust.
 If beneficiaries have companies of their own, being a beneficiary of a trust may cause the operating companies to be associated for income tax purposes.
-This may impact small business deductions, provincial capital tax, and several other provisions for small businesses.
+This may impact several provisions for small businesses, including small business deductions.

 c) United States Citizens

 United States citizens living in Canada may have reporting requirements as a beneficiary of a Canadian trust.
-There may also be U.S. taxes payable by a U.S. citizen, depending on the activities carried on by the Canadian company.
+There may also be U.S. taxes payable by a U.S. citizen or Green Card holder, depending on the activities carried on by the Canadian company.

 d) Non-Resident Beneficiaries